skinnerjc/inspect_proxmox_sandbox/README.md

 Instead:

-1. Upload your zst backups to S3
+1. Upload your zst backups to S3 or a web server.
-2. Connect to the web frontend (see section Observing the VMs)
+2. Connect to the web frontend (see section Observing the VMs).
-3. Open Datacenter -> Proxmox node -> Shell
+3. Open Datacenter -> Proxmox node -> Shell.
-4. Paste in temporary AWS S3 credentials
+4. (If using S3) Paste in temporary AWS S3 credentials.
-5. Download the zst backups into /var/lib/vz/dump
+5. Download the zst backups into /var/lib/vz/dump using the AWS S3 CLI or wget.

 ![Demo of zst upload](docs/proxmox_shell.png "Getting a shell on Proxmox server")